Grammar & mechanics

 When describing a length of time, use abbreviations: 8h 30min.

 If it’s absolutely necessary to distinguish the calendar era, use BCE (Before Common Era) and CE (Common Era).

 €, $ and £ are placed before the price, without a space: €6.43.

 ¢ and p are placed after the price without a space: 83¢.

 When presenting a sequence of steps, use an ordered list.
 When it’s a limited set of items where the order doesn’t matter, use an unordered list.
 If your list starts to get very long, consider a table.

 Write short sentences.
 Short sentences improve readability.
-They are more powerful.
+They’re more powerful.

-Long sentences that run on and on, and are full of commas, colons and semicolons—and many different clauses—are really confusing and awkward to read for even the strongest readers—just look at James Joyce’s Ulysses; it’s an impossible read that most people just cannot get through because they can’t follow anything because his sentences are so long and winding, like the narrow streets of Dublin.
+Long sentences that run on and on, and are full of commas, colons, and semicolons—and many different clauses—are really confusing and awkward to read for even the strongest readers—just look at James Joyce’s Ulysses; it’s an impossible read that most people just can’t get through because they can’t follow anything because his sentences are so long and winding, like the narrow streets of Dublin.